-Sometimes shopping is fun, but that’s rarely the case when it comes to mortgages.
-Still, you need to get multiple quotes from multiple sources to get the best refinance rates.
-Ask each lender for a Loan estimate, which is the official document they’re required to honor.
+Sometimes shopping is fun, but that’s not the case when it comes to mortgages.
+As tedious as it may be, it’s smart to get multiple quotes from different sources when shopping for a loan.
+Ask each lender for a loan estimate, which is an official document detailing your closing costs and other loan features.

 Prepare Your Finances

 To qualify for the best rates available, take steps to improve your borrower profile.
 You can begin this process before you even fill out an application.

 Manage Your Credit

 Put your best foot forward by keeping your credit scores as high as possible.
 A better score may make it easier to qualify for the best rates.

 - Get a free credit report and review your credit history.

 - Pay down balances to avoid the appearance that you’re maxed out.

 - Get current on any loans you’re behind on.